British Association for Forensic Anthropology (BAFA)

 Forensic anthropology is a scientific discipline that applies the methods of physical and biological anthropology to the medico-legal process and criminal justice system.

 In general terms, practitioners analyse unidentified human remains in order to establish a biological profile of the individual.
 This may include a determination of the ancestry, sex, age, and stature of the individual and an assessment of any pathological conditions, ante-, peri- and post-mortem trauma, or other individuating characteristics that may ultimately assist in the identification of the deceased.
 Other areas of forensic anthropology that assist the medico-legal and criminal justice system include facial anthropology and reconstruction; estimation of age of the living; and anatomical and body recognition and assessment.
 Forensic anthropologists can also assist with the estimation of post-mortem interval and the interpretation of cultural, burial and mortuary contexts (forensic taphonomy).

 The approved Code of Practice, Practicioner Levels and CPD guidelines can be found on the RAI website.
-Their site also holds all information about the accreditation process, and a list of accredited Forensic Anthrpologists.
+Their site also holds all information about the certification process, and a list of certified Forensic Anthrpologists.